 3. Improve microcirculation on our skin

-Enough with the benefits, I bet you are now excited to get to know the how-to.
+Enough with the benefits, I bet you are now excited to know the how-to.
 Before we can even get started, we should first decide on the right tool.
-The tools that can be used for Gua Sha may vary from rose quartz, jade, to even a plastic-made scraper.
+The tools that can be used for Gua Sha may vary from rose quartz, jade to even a plastic-made scraper.
 And this is when it can get a little tricky.
 The various price points of the tools might raise a big question mark in your mind.
 It looks physically just the same, but why are they priced very differently.

 Glosome Rose Quartz Gua Sha